 |---|---|---|

-| 10-Year Treasury Yield | Daily market data | Closest day-to-day market proxy for mortgage pricing |
+| 10-Year Treasury Yield | Official daily Treasury data and intraday market movement | Closest public day-to-day proxy for mortgage-pricing pressure |

 Lock or Float?
 The Framework